Genious07/ScheduleFlow/README.md

 - **Dark-Mode Interface**: A modern, animated, and user-friendly frontend.
 - **24/7 Availability**: Deployed on Render's free tier with a keep-alive mechanism.
 - **Open-Source Backbone**: Built with n8n for flexible workflow automation.

-## 🎥 See It in Action!

-Check out this recording to see ScheduleFlow in action!
-[Watch the Demo](asset/video.mp4) <!-- Replace with your recording URL, e.g., YouTube or Google Drive link -->

 ## 🛠 How It Works